HariSekhon/pylib/README.md

 make test
 ```

-Continuous Integration is run on this repo to build and unit test it (almost 400 unit tests + custom tests).
+Continuous Integration is run on this repo to build and test it (~400 unit tests, plus custom tests).

 #### Configuration ####